 Program for students with disabilities

-Program for Students with Disabilities (PSD) gives extra resources to schools to help them support eligible children with disability or high needs.
+Program for Students with Disabilities (PSD) gives extra resources to schools to help them support eligible children with disabilities or high needs.

 Positive Partnerships - aims to improve educational outcomes for autistic students through professional development for educators and other school staff.
-Our regional and school based staff work with Positive Partnerships to deliver the professional development.
+Our regional and school-based staff work with Positive Partnerships to deliver professional development.

 Amaze – For more than 50 years, Amaze has supported autistic people and their families in Victoria.
 Amaze Autism Advisors provide free, expert autism information and advice to parents and professionals from 8am to 7pm Monday to Friday across phone, email or webchat.
 Amaze has also worked with us and the Department of Health and Human Services to develop a